steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 Here are some patterns that are helpful for demonstrating how to build major structural refactorings of code using the Vim commands.

+To start, consider if a macro or a search/replace makes the most sense for the task.
+A macro is usually a little more tedious to get right, but can be more forgiving than a search/replace for a complex task.
+If the search/replace requires you to parse several patterns at once, a macro might just be easier.

 # Macro Saving

 If I had just built a complex macro and I wanted to save it for later, I would